vahtyah/LeetCodeSolutions/Dynamic Programming/README.md

 [1092.
 Shortest Common Supersequence ](/Dynamic%20Programming%2F1092.%20Shortest%20Common%20Supersequence%20): Find shortest string containing two given strings as subsequences

+[2338.
+Count the Number of Ideal Arrays](/Dynamic%20Programming%2F2338.%20Count%20the%20Number%20of%20Ideal%20Arrays): Count arrays where each element divides the next

 [2999.
 Count the Number of Powerful Integers](/Dynamic%20Programming%2F2999.%20Count%20the%20Number%20of%20Powerful%20Integers): Count integers within range ending with `suffix` pattern